 Horse's name:

 Description:

 Brands / Microchip, Gender / Colour

 Owner's name:

 Player's name:

-npletion of this logbook does not exonerate the abovementioned horse /
+I acknowledge the completion of this logbook does not exonerate the abovementioned horse / owner / rider in the event of the return of a positive swab.

-that failure to accurately record any controlled medications administered to orse may be deemed an act of misconduct, potentially resulting in action being linary Committee.
+that failure to accurately record any controlled medications administered to norse may be deemed an act of misconduct, potentially resulting in action being linary Committee.

 Signed : Date :/

 Print name : Owner of horse / Player

 (Must be over 18 years of age)